You've greeted your seatmate, and located your headphones.

 You're trapped.
 You felt like a sardine before, but you could live with that.
 Now, you're feeling like a SQUASHED sardine.

-So, you gently tap the person in front of you, point out that the already small space you have has been lessened by 75%, and you ask, as politely as you know how, if they would kindly have a little compassion and put up their seat.
+So, you gently tap the person in front of you, point out that the already small space you occupy, has been lessened by 75%, and you ask, as politely as you know how, if they would kindly have a little compassion and put up their seat.
 (Note all of the extreme kindness involved.)

 They know what they have done.
 They were just hoping their move would go unnoticed.
 They roll their eyes, and ask coldly, "What do you expect me to do?".
 You tell them that you "expect" them to be a considerate human being and put their seat back up.